Pablo Neruda: Literary career

-In 1950, Neruda wrote a famous poem, “United Fruit Company,” referencing the United Fruit Company, founded in 1899, that controlled many territories and transportation networks in Latin America.
-He was a communist who believed corporations such as this were exploiting Latin America and hurting them.
-The corporation was corrupt and only cared about profit, and throughout his poem, he speaks of how the innocent citizens of Latin America suffered when companies destroyed their land and lifestyles and brought cruelty and injustices to their land.
-He points out ways that companies manipulate governments and workers in attempts to exploit impoverished countries.

-As a political activist, his stance as a communist comes out in his poem as he calls the wealthy corporations “bloodthirsty flies” and resembles a “dictatorship.”
-He compares United Fruit Inc. to big-name companies such as Coca-Cola and Ford Motors to emphasize their strength and power over the little countries residing in Latin America.
-His writing skills truly shine in this poem, solidifying his worthiness of being named the National Poet of Chile.
-In this poem, he used tons of imagery, metaphors, irony, symbolism, and an overall witty tone to get his point of dislike towards big corrupt corporations and the promotion of communism.

 Diplomatic and political career

 Spanish Civil War

 After returning to Chile, Neruda was given diplomatic posts in Buenos Aires and, later, Barcelona, Spain.
 He succeeded Gabriela Mistral as consul in Madrid, where he became the center of a lively literary circle, befriending such writers as Rafael Alberti, Federico García Lorca, and the Peruvian poet César Vallejo.
 His only offspring, his daughter Malva Marina (Trinidad) Reyes, was born in Madrid in 1934, the product of his first marriage to María Antonia Hagenaar Vogelzang.
 Reyes was plagued with severe health problems, particularly suffering from hydrocephalus.
 She died in 1943 at the age of eight, having spent most of her short life with a foster family in the Netherlands after Neruda ignored and abandoned her, forcing her mother to work to support her care.
 Half of that time was during the occupation of Holland by the Nazis, who viewed birth defects as denoting genetic inferiority.
 Reyes was repudiated, mocked, and abandoned by her father and died in utter indigence in war-devastated and Nazi-occupied Netherlands.